 Requirements for the Spanish Major

 Students majoring in Spanish for the BA degree must complete a minimum of 30 semester hours of upper division courses (courses numbered 3000 or higher) in Spanish, at least 12 of which must be at the 4000 level.
 In addition, they must complete six semester hours in courses in related fields outside the curriculum in Spanish.
-For a complete list of requirements and courses please see the Spanish Major Flyer.
+For a complete list of requirements and courses please see the Spanish Major Fall 2016.

 Coursework in related fields may come from the following:

 - Latin American Studies (from fields such as History, Geography, Political Science and Art History)